camswords/puppet-pi/Readme.md

 At the moment the puppet master is designed to be run on Ubuntu (I run it in a virtual machine).
 Ideally, this should also be run on a Raspberry Pi.

 #### Install ####
 Create a new virtual machine running Ubuntu.
 Note that this has only been tested using ubuntu-10.04.1-desktop-i386.
-Once loaded, run
+Once loaded, in a terminal run

+sudo apt-get install curl

+and then

 sudo bash < <(curl https://raw.github.com/camswords/puppet-pi/master/scripts/puppetmaster/setup_all.sh)